Dubsmash: History

+In 2016, the company relocated from Germany to Brooklyn.

+In December 2019, the app was downloaded 408,000 times, compared to TikTok's 4.5 million downloads in the same month.
+In December 2020, that number dropped to 63,000 downloads per month, while TikTok's downloads rose to 4.6 million.
+30% of users were posting videos daily, and the app was receiving 1 billion video views per month.

 Data breach

 On February 18, 2019, Dubsmash had a data breach; over 162 million accounts were compromised and its database was put for sale on the Dream Market.
 Passwords were stored as PBKDF2.